 Once you realize that you are the actor, the script, the writer, the audience, the stage and the play itself of your life, thoughts, feelings and self image – you will start to enjoy your play and be playful.

 Once you realize that you are the actor, the script, the writer, the audience, the stage and the play itself – you can start to be playful and enjoy your thoughts, feelings and self image.

 ‘Can you see that what you really want is to simply live without needing to prove something?’

-We prepared some radical questions for you.
-Answer them and a weight will start lifting.
-Let us send them your way.
+We prepared some free eye opening questions for you.
+Answer them and you can start to drop your negative self image.

 How not to be shaken by your thoughts and self image

 Learn to apply the basics of self investigation:

 We all do it: repeating the same thoughts each day.
 ‘I am good, I feel bad, this is wrong, why is it raining again?
 I wish I had done this differently… Lots of these thoughts don’t resemble any truth; they are more like a broken record which keeps replaying as we have become accustomed to hearing them.